DigiBP/Team-Victorinox/README.md

 ## <div align="center"> Introduction </div>

-**Health-Related Quality of Life (HRQL)** reports are a specific type of Patient Reported Outcomes **(PRO)** that provide essential information beyond the efficacy and safety evaluation of medicinal products.
-They offer insights into how a drug impacts a patient's daily life and, in certain cases, contribute to the approval process and inclusion in the product's labeling.
-These aspects of health, directly reported by patients, cover areas that symptoms or clinical measurements may not fully capture.
-Such evaluations are essential to understanding which outcomes of a drug matter most to patients, particularly in terms of their quality of life associated with the disease.
-It's important that HRQL instruments are validated for the specific medical condition before being used in any phase of clinical trials.
-Ultimately, HRQL data can significantly influence drug development by providing a patient-centric perspective on the benefits or disadvantages of a medication.
+**Health-Related Quality of Life (HRQL)** reports are a type of Patient Reported Outcomes (PRO) that provide valuable information beyond the efficacy and safety of medicinal products.
+They offer insights into how a drug impacts a patient's daily life and, in some cases, contribute to the approval process / inclusion of the product's labeling.
+These aspects of health, directly reported by patients, cover areas that symptoms or clinical measurements often fail to fully capture.
+Such evaluations are essential to understand which outcomes of a drug matter most to patients by providing a patient-centric perspective on the advantages and disadvantages of a particular medication.
+It's important that HRQL instruments are validated for a medical condition before being used in any phase of clinical trials.

 ### <div align="center"> Reference